 Hawaii's climate is similar to what you would find throughout the tropics.
 There are almost constant trade winds from the east that do keep the temperatures and humidity milder.
 Summer highs are around 88 degrees Fahrenheit and winter highs are around 83 degrees Fahrenheit.
 You might find snow at elevations above 13,800 feet on Mauna Kea and Mauna Loa on the "The Big Island".

 There are charter boats that travel between some islands as well.
-This is particularly true in the Maui-Molokai-Lanai area, but crossing the channels between islands can be very rough.
+This is particularly true in the Maui-Molokai-Lanai area, but crossing the channels between islands can be very rough at times.

-On the island of Oahu you'll find a decent public transportation system that travels between Honolulu, Waikiki, Makaha, Schofield Barracks and elsewhere.
+On the island of Oahu you'll find a decent public transportation system that travels between Honolulu, Waikiki, Makaha, Schofield Barracks, and elsewhere.
 The system is referred to as "The Bus" and you should pick up a route schedule from a local ABC Store once you arrive.
 The other islands offer very limited or no public transportation.
 They are very rural and a rental car is advised.
+It's also possible to get a campervan.
 For the best prices, make a reservation as soon as possible.
-The rate per day goes down the longer you rent the car.
-Do check with your hotel to confirm the price for parking.
+The rate per day usually goes down the longer you rent the car.
+Also, check with your hotel to confirm the price for daily parking, if any.